Tax Questions & Tips

 • State tax refunds

 Deductions can vary widely from one person to the next.
-There’s a decent chance that many of these documents won’t apply to your personal situation.
-However, if you have expenses that you think should qualify you for a deduction, make sure to bring in all associated paperwork and discuss it with your tax filing professional.
+There’s a chance that these documents won’t apply to your situation.
+However, if you have expenses that qualify you for a deduction, bring in all associated paperwork and discuss it with a tax filing professional.

-• Records of amount paid out of pocket for insurance or healthcare
+• Records of the amount paid out of pocket for insurance or healthcare

-• Records of amount paid for insurance premiums, if outside of an employer provided plan
+• Records of the amount paid for insurance premiums, if outside of an employer-provided plan

-• If you enrolled in a plan through the insurance marketplace, you will need Form 1095-A to qualify for a deduction
+• Form 1095-A if you enrolled in a plan through the insurance marketplace

-• Records of payment to a baby-sitter if they were taking care of your child (under 13) while you were at work
+• Records of payment to a babysitter if they were taking care of your child (under the age of 13) while you were at work

-• Records of payment to a licensed family day care or day care center for care of your infant or preschooler
+• Records of payment to a licensed family daycare or daycare center for your infant or preschooler

-• Records of energy-saving improvements to your home (solar panels, etc.)
+• Records of energy-saving home renovations (solar panels, etc.)

 • Receipts for qualifying educational expenses